 The Bottom Line

 Compared to VeraLite, VeraEdge has much improved.
 It’s more capable, complete and functional.
-It now supports more devices and the integration process is smoother.
-VeraEdge has a lot of potential and it’s definitely one of the bests on the market.
+VeraEdge has a lot of potential, and it’s one of the bests on the market.

 On the other hand, SmartThings has been leading the industry for a long time.
 It’s a complete smart hub that perfectly integrates with top smart home products.

-Before hitting the purchase button, make sure to check if your current or future smart products can be paired with these smart hubs.
-It’s true that these two hubs share the majority of integrations but there are small differences that require attention.
+Before hitting the purchase button, make sure to check if your current or future smart products can integrate with these smart hubs.
+It’s true that these two hubs share the majority of integrations, but there are small differences that require attention.

 |Security Camera Name||SmartThings||VeraEdge|